David-H-Bolton/LearnCOnLinux/README.md

 # LearnCOnLinux
+The initial files have been updated including Raspberry PO comparability.
-A website for the 2nd ebook.
-Learn C Games Programming for beginners on Linux.
-Note to play this, you need the graphics.zip and sounds.zip files from the Windows version on https://github.com/David-H-Bolton/LearnC
+These are the files for the ebook Learn C Games Programming for beginners on Linux.
+All graphics and sounds files aqre included.